gohugoio/hugo/content/en/templates/data-templates.md

 ## LiveReload with data files

 There is no chance to trigger a [LiveReload] when the content of a URL changes.
 However, when a *local* file changes (i.e., `data/*` and `themes/<THEME>/data/*`), a LiveReload will be triggered.
-Symlinks are not supported.
 Note too that because downloading data takes a while, Hugo stops processing your Markdown files until the data download has been completed.

 {{% note %}}
 If you change any local file and the LiveReload is triggered, Hugo will read the data-driven (URL) content from the cache.
 If you have disabled the cache (i.e., by running the server with `hugo server --ignoreCache`), Hugo will re-download the content every time LiveReload triggers.
 This can create *huge* traffic.
 You may reach API limits quickly.